Boarding School Hajime Juku x Tokyo Deathlock = A theatrical experience learning from children!

 How was this workshop?

-Tada: The fact that they keep repeating trial and error is like watching a play.
-They only have rehearsals about once a week, but it's interesting to see how they come up with different ideas during those times.
-They receive feedback from other teams about their presentations, and make some changes to them for the next performance.
-Their adaptability is amazing.
+Tada: The way they go through trial and error is like watching a play.
+They only rehearse about once a week, but it's fascinating to see how they come up with new ideas during those times.
+They receive feedback from other teams about their presentations and make some changes before the next one, and their adaptability is impressive.

 Even if there are problems during the performance, overcoming them is part of theater, so I think it's important to consider what kind of experiences you have during the performance.

-It's an audience participation type event, so I hope the audience will do their best too.
+It's a participatory event for the audience, so I hope the audience will do their best too.

 What is outreach activity?

-Tada Schools tend to teach only the "right" things, and I feel that they tend to be closed off.
-In that respect, art is about accepting mistakes and saying, "It's okay the way it is."
-In other words, I think it's meaningful for artists to go and create a time that's a little different from usual, whether it's dance or music.
+I feel that Tada Schools tend to teach only the "correct" things and can be closed off.
+In that respect, art is about accepting things even if there are some mistakes, saying, "It's okay just the way it is."
+In other words, I think it's meaningful for artists to go and create a slightly different experience from usual, whether it's dance or music.

-In our theater outreach, we don't teach theater, but rather we want to teach people to "try expressing themselves."
-Even if you would normally get scolded for something, you won't get scolded in theater, so you can try expressing how you feel.
-For example, if a girl who normally doesn't listen to others acts in a play where she doesn't listen to others, she's really good at it (laughs).
-On the other hand, by trying to act out something that you normally don't like, you can sometimes understand the feelings of people who do that.
+In our theater outreach activities, we don't teach theater, but rather we want to encourage people to "try expressing themselves."
+Even if you would normally get scolded for something, you won't get scolded in theater, so you can try expressing exactly how you feel.
+For example, if a person who normally doesn't listen to others acts in a play where they don't listen to others, they'll be incredibly good (laughs).
+Conversely, by trying to act out something you're not normally good at, you might be able to understand the feelings of those who do.

 What did you think of the results presentation?

-Tada : Today, the audience responded well to the children's questions, so I think they were able to perform better than they did during practice.
-Even though it was a presentation of their results, they were able to have an experience close to the real thing, so I think it has broadened the scope of what they can imagine next time, such as "Maybe they can do this more like this."
+Tada: Today, the audience responded well to the questions the children asked, so I think they were able to perform better than they did during practice.
+Even though it was a presentation, they were able to have an experience close to the real thing, so I think it has broadened the scope of what they can imagine next time, such as "Maybe they can do more like this."